SlapOS/slapos/software/apache-frontend/README.apache_frontend.txt

 and set some iptables rules like (if using default ports)::
   iptables -t nat -A PREROUTING -p tcp -d {public ip} --dport 443 -j DNAT --to-destination {listening ip}:4443 iptables -t nat -A PREROUTING -p tcp -d {public_ip} --dport 80 -j DNAT --to-destination {listening ip}:8080

+Where {public ip} is the public IP of your server, or at least the LAN IP to where your NAT will forward to.
+{listening ip} is the private ipv4 (like 10.0.34.123) that the instance is using and sending as connection parameter.